-Crazy delicious oatmeal raisin cookies with buttery toffee and coconut.
-They’re topped with a sprinkle of flaky sea salt, which takes them over the top!
+Crazy delicious oatmeal raisin cookies with buttery toffee, coconut and a sprinkle of flaky sea salt, taking them way over the top!

 Who’s Grannie Annie?
 Well, she just happens to be my sister, as well as one of my favorite cooks!
 Annie made these wonderful oatmeal raisin cookies for me when I visited her back in April at her home in Washington D.C.
 They were so good, I re-created them within a day of returning home.
 And I’ve been making them ever since, with rave reviews from everyone who tries them.

 The cookies are easy to throw together.
 I use my KitchenAid mixer, but Annie doesn’t bother with a mixer, she just uses one of these handy Danish whisks and whips them up by hand.
 The recipe makes a large batch, so you’ll have plenty to feed family and friends.
 And speaking of friends, do you need any new buddies?
 Bring over a plate of these gems to a neighbor or coworker and it’s sure to seal the deal!

 I love that, even though these cookies are crazy-delish, the portion of oatmeal to all the other ingredients is really high.
 The recipes calls for three cups of oatmeal.
 Now that doesn’t make the cookies a power snack but in the realm of cookies, it makes them just a bit healthier.
 In addition to lots of oats the cookies also call for traditional oatmeal cookie ingredients: butter, sugar, eggs, cinnamon baking soda and salt.

 Of course oatmeal raisin cookies also have to have raisins, right?
 The recipe calls for regular raisins, but I really like to use golden raisins for this recipe.
 To me, the golden raisins are a little sweeter and plumper than their darker cousins.
 Feel free to use either one though.